nikolasbasler/BPhage/README.md

 - `download_test_dataset.slrm`: **Only** run if you want to use the test dataset!
     - Requries: Nothing
     - Output: Test dataset in `$intermediate/raw`.
 Note: If files from the full dataset are present, they will be overwritten!
-- `download_additional_data.slrm`: Download the bee genome (also indexed here) and a bunch of additional data:
+- `download_additional_data.slrm`: Download the bee genome (also indexed here) and a bunch of additional data.
+If you have turned the array job scripts into successive loops (because you run the test dataset), only one SRA dataset will be downloaded here, otherwise mapping them later would take too much time.
     - Requires:
         - `data/bacteria.core.spec.tsv`
         - `data/other_datasets_SRA_accessions.tsv`